- Fast Facts: Graduation Rates, National Center for Education Statistics, http://nces.ed.gov/fastfacts/display.asp?id=40

 - Tuition: $13,236

 The Bronx-based college has been offering higher education options to New York City residents since 1933.
-Now, many of its degrees are also available online.
+Now, many of its programs are also available online.
 Students interested in hospitality can earn an associate degree in Hospitality Management or a bachelor's degree in Hospitality Management.
 For a four-year degree, individuals can concentrate their studies in either culinary management or tourism and destination management.

 #3 - University of Wisconsin - Stout